Angrido/Flipper-WiFi-Grabber/README.md

 ## 📝 Description

 A BadUSB payload that extracts stored WiFi credentials from Windows machines.
-When executed, this payload launches PowerShell with elevated privileges to retrieve all saved wireless network profiles and their passwords, sending the data through Discord webhook.
+When executed, this payload launches PowerShell to retrieve all saved wireless network profiles and their passwords, sending the data through Discord webhook.

 ## ⚡ Features